aditcool-dev/green-ops-lite/README.md

 2. Run a simulation and observe agent behavior
 3. Open the analysis dashboard for before/after comparison
 4. (Optional) Run the environment locally using `server.py` (for OpenEnv evaluation)

+> 💡 The agent balances temperature, energy cost, and workload in real time.

 ---